-As a Distribution Network Operator, Northern Gas Networks and Cadent require Xoserve, as the Central Data Service Provider (CDSP), to ensure all Meter Point Reference Numbers (MPRNs) included within the second phase North East live demonstration are readily identifiable and have processes and controls in place to protect these sites (and end-consumers) from being adversely impacted for the duration of the demonstration.
+As a Distribution Network Operator, Northern Gas Networks and Cadent require Xoserve, as the Central Data Service Provider (CDSP), to ensure all Meter Point Reference Numbers (MPRNs) included within the second phase of the demonstration, are readily identifiable and have processes and controls in place to protect these MPRNs (and end-consumers) from being adversely impacted for the duration of the demonstration.

 Xoserve readies its systems and processes

 Andy Szabo, explains Xoserve’s involvement in hydrogen demonstrations and what Xoserve has done to prepare its systems and processes for HyDeploy.

 Introducing hydrogen into the live gas network may have an impact to the calculation of energy resulting in implications on the Annual Quantity (AQ), procurement and reconciliation charges – meaning process changes for Networks, Shippers and Suppliers.